dopamine-lab/godlike/README.md

 | X-Godlike-R-Time          |  Server time & timestamp of this request                                              |
 | X-Godlike-R-Transactions  |  Number of SQL transactions and total time spent in transaction                       |

-## Usage

-If you want to configure godlike, copy the config.tpl.ini to the same directory with the name `config.ini`.
+### API

+Godlike exposes API endpoint which enables you to configure and reset your entire environment so no additional headers need to be used.
+Postman collection, containing all available api requests exists in `postman` directory.
+Additionally API documentation can be found [here](https://documenter.getpostman.com/view/9531489/SW7Z48hm?version=latest)

+### Configuration

-Besides that, just set the bin/prepend.php as your php prepend script in php.ini or require it in index.php.
+Just set the `bin/prepend.php` as your php prepend script in `php.ini` or require it in `index.php`.
+*Optionally*, copy the `config.tpl.ini` to the same directory with the name `config.ini`.

 Additional ini configurations available if you are using compiled Godlike: